 Epstein Becker Green’s Privacy & Security Group helps clients understand and stay compliant with the privacy laws and regulations and industry best practices that are applicable to the collection, use, and transfer of the clients’ confidential information.
 Since the key to privacy compliance is establishing a strong, effective, and well-documented privacy program, members of our Privacy & Security Group:

-- Advise on compliance with privacy-related federal, and state laws, rules, and regulations, including, among others, the CAN-SPAM Act, the Children’s Online Privacy Protection Act (COPPA), the Computer Fraud and Abuse Act (CFAA), the Family Education Rights and Privacy Act (FERPA), the Genetic Information and Nondiscrimination Act (GINA), the Gramm-Leach-Bliley Act, the Health Insurance Portability & Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH), Payment Card Industry Data Security Standard (PCI-DSS) requirements, the Telephone Consumer Protection Act (TCPA), the Telemarketing Sales Rule, and the U.S.-EU Safe Harbor program
+- Advise on compliance with privacy-related federal, and state laws, rules, and regulations, including, among others, the CAN-SPAM Act, the Children’s Online Privacy Protection Act (COPPA), the Computer Fraud and Abuse Act (CFAA), the EU-U.S. Privacy Shield program, the Family Education Rights and Privacy Act (FERPA), the Genetic Information and Nondiscrimination Act (GINA), the Gramm-Leach-Bliley Act, the Health Information Technology for Economic and Clinical Health Act (HITECH), the Health Insurance Portability & Accountability Act (HIPAA), Payment Card Industry Data Security Standard (PCI-DSS) requirements, the Telephone Consumer Protection Act (TCPA), and the Telemarketing Sales Rule

 - Document and ensure that a client’s privacy and security policies are in place and compliant, the client’s employees are aware of and understand them, and appropriate internal enforcement mechanisms have been established